Jaeha0526/lrslib-entropycone/n6data/RAY_DISCOVERY_SUMMARY.md

 2. **Confirms computational barriers**: N=6 holographic entropy cone at practical computation limits
 3. **Supports research use**: 4,145 representatives are sufficient for current scientific applications

-### Bottom Line - UPDATED August 3, 2025
+### Bottom Line - UPDATED August 5, 2025
-**The original assessment was INCORRECT!** Through more sophisticated LP-based methods, we successfully discovered 129 additional rays, proving that the dataset was NOT complete.
-The new total of 4,284 rays represents a 3.10% expansion of known extreme rays.
+**The original assessment was INCORRECT!** Through more sophisticated LP-based methods, we successfully discovered 155 additional rays (129 on Aug 3, 26 on Aug 5), proving that the dataset was NOT complete.
+The new total of 4,310 rays represents a 3.73% expansion of known extreme rays.
+More rays are likely being discovered as the enhanced tracking job continues.

 ---

-**Ray Discovery Status**: ✅ **SUCCESS** - 129 new rays discovered!
+**Ray Discovery Status**: ✅ **ONGOING SUCCESS** - 155 new rays discovered and counting!
-**Dataset Recommendation**: ✅ **USE UPDATED DATASET** - Now includes 4,284 total rays
+**Dataset Recommendation**: ✅ **USE UPDATED DATASET** - Now includes 4,310+ total rays
 **Achievement**: 🎊 **MAJOR DISCOVERY** - Largest single addition to the ray database

 *Original Generated: July 13, 2025*
 *Updated: August 3, 2025*
+*Latest Update: August 5, 2025*
-*Total Computational Time: ~26 hours*
+*Total Computational Time: ~27+ hours*
-*Successful Method: LP-based active-set algorithm with GPU acceleration*
+*Successful Method: LP-based active-set algorithm with GPU acceleration and enhanced tracking*